ZekkVRC/OpenVR2OSC/README.md

 [<img src="https://assets-global.website-files.com/6257adef93867e50d84d30e2/636e0b5061df29d55a92d945_full_logo_blurple_RGB.svg" alt="discord" width="80"/>](https://discord.gg/Wvnz28xeVM)

-The program is currently nonfunctional.
-Will be updating over the next few days.
-(Technically if you were willing to convert every letter of each OSC endpoint by hand it's usable).

-You would do that by running the program, hitting refresh mappings, then inputting your values into the config file by hand.

-For example:
-{"R3":[62,59,48,55,55],"L14":[62]} would hit /avatar/parameters/SPELL with true when you hold the R3 binding (See your steamvr binding menu to determine which binding is which), and /avatar/parameters/S when L14 is held.

-In the next few days I am planning to create a solution that lets you generate binding files easily.

-Over time I hope to cut down the program significantly.
-BOLL7708s OpenVR2Key program that this uses as a base is very optimized for what it does, and as such isn't simple to change to suit what I want it to do.
-But it will get there eventually.

-Disclaimer:
+Usage:
+- Download the latest release of the OpenVR2OSC program.
+- \*Ensure that no other OSC programs are running/binding the 9001 port.
+Once the program is launched, you can restart your other OSC programs if necessary.
+- Open the steamVR bindings menu, select "choose another", if a choose binding page pops up hit the back button.
+Select more applications, and scroll till you find OpenVR2OSC.
+Click on it.
+In this menu you can see which keys correspond to which controller buttons.
+- Find the controller button that you want to use to activate the OSC endpoint and enter said OSC endpoint into that key's respective textbox on the OpenVR2OSC menu.
+- Click the "Save bindings to config" button.
+- \*\*Now whenever the program is running, pushing that controller button will set the assigned OSC endpoint to true.

+\*(After the initial launch, the OSC server binds itself to port 9110, unfortunately this is a limitation of the OSC library used.
+It is not required to use any sort of OSC router to transmit data to this port, as the program does not act on the incoming data.
+I hope to resolve this issue soon, or if VRChat implements OSC Query it will resolve on its own)

+\*\*Opening the steamVR menu suspends the controller input to the program.
+This is to allow steamVR menu actions without accidentally setting off avatar features.

+Disclaimer and Thanks:

-This is my first ever C# project, it is also the first project I am seriously using github for.
-Expect jank in the code, expect it to be messy until I get it in a functionality state that I like.
-Big thanks to BOLL7608 for creating OpenVR2Key which gave me a light at the end of the tunnel when it came to actually getting steamvr input to work.
+This is my first ever C# project, it is also the first project I am putting up publicly on github.
+Expect jank in the code, expect it to be messy until I have the functionality ironed out and can go back in for a neatness pass.
+Big thanks to BOLL7608 for creating OpenVR2Key which gave me a light at the end of the tunnel when it came to actually getting steamVR input to work.
+Also a big thanks to ChanyaVRC for their handy VRCOscLib library.